Embotics/Scenarios/Enable-Requesters-to-Choose-Apps-to-Deploy-on-Kubernetes-Cluster/readme.md

 Create a list-type custom attribute named “Application to Install” with the following values:

-- nginx
+- `nginx`
-- mongo
+- `mongo`
-- redis
+- `redis`

-To learn more about custom attributes, see Using Custom Attributes to Add Infrastructure Metadata.
+To learn more about custom attributes, see [Using Custom Attributes to Add Infrastructure Metadata](http://docs.embotics.com/vCommander/configuring_custom_attributes.htm) in the vCommander User Guide.

 ## Configure the change request form